eoos-systems/eoos-projects/README.md

 **EOOS copyrights reserved in [Rospatent Federal Service for Intellectual Property]( https://www1.fips.ru/registers-doc-view/fips_servlet?DB=EVM&DocNumber=2017664105&TypeFile=html), Russian Federation**

-This repository is a **main entry point** to all the EOOS Automotive Projects, which contains aligned projects to build user applications based on an exact EOOS API version for all the platforms.
+This is **super repository** of all the EOOS Automotive projects and **main entry point** to build user applications based on an exact EOOS API version for all the platforms.

 EOOS Automotive is **a set of C++ libraries** for different hardware platforms and operating systems **to develop cross-platform applications** in automotive sphere.